Storm Management: Background

 Storm was founded in 1987 by Sarah Doukas in London.
 Doukas discovered Kate Moss, Cara Delevingne, Behati Prinsloo, and Anya Taylor-Joy.
+Storm represented socialite Annabelle Neilson from 2007 until her death in 2018.
 In 2009, Doukas sold a controlling stake in the company to 19 Entertainment.
 Doukas and her brother Simon Chambers continue to run the business.
-Their sister was the actress Emma Chambers.
+Their sister was actress Emma Chambers known for The Vicar of Dibley fame.